faanross/faanross.github.io/content/posts/post-1.md

 {{< figure src="/img/poe.gif" title="" class="custom-figure" >}}

-`This is the first in an **ongoing, always-evolving** series on threat hunting.`
+`This is the first in an ongoing + always-evolving series on threat hunting.`

 [NOTE: FOR THE VIDEO VERSION OF THIS COURSE CLICK HERE]()

-The main thing I want you to know about this course is that it's going to be practical-oriented - ***we will learn by doing***. **(1)** We'll start off by creating + configuring our own virtual network from scratch. **(2)** Then, instead of using prepackaged data, we'll perform the attack ourselves. **(3)** We'll then perform the actual threat hunt, gathering data through multiple facets of both live and post-mortem analysis. **(4)** Finally we'll learn how to crystallize all our insights in a report so we can effectively communicate our findings to the greater cybersecurity ecosystem.
+The main thing I want you to know about this course is that ***we will learn by doing***.

+`(1)` We'll start off by creating + configuring our own virtual network, including systems for both the victim and attacker. `(2)` Then, instead of using prepackaged data, we'll perform the attack ourselves. `(3)` We'll then perform the actual threat hunt, gathering data through multiple facets of both live and post-mortem analysis. `(4)` Finally we'll learn how to crystallize all our insights in a report so we can effectively communicate our findings to the greater cybersecurity ecosystem.

-I will only provide sprinklings of theory when and where necessary, additionally, throughout this document I will be layering each section with extensive references.
-Feel free to follow up on these to gain deeper insight on any specific area, to your heart's absolute content.
+I will interject with theory when and where necessary, as well as provide extensive references in each associated section.
+If something is unclear I encourage you to take a sojourn in the spirit of returning with an improved understanding of our topic at hand.

+{{< figure src="/img/brentleave.gif" title="" class="custom-figure" >}}

+Threat Hunting is not typically seen as an "entry-level" cybersecurity discipline, probably because in a certain sense it is a layer of abstraction woven from other, more "fundamental", layers of abstraction.
+I have however `created this course specifically with the beginner in mind`.
+What that practically entails is that I do my best to not indulge in pedantry while providing sufficient information so that you can follow along not only with what we are doing, but crucially, ***why we are doing it***.

+Further, I also believe in the merit of a top-down learning approach - instead of mastering all the fundamental fields of knowledge, start with the final application and then work your way back to understand the reason for their inclusion.
+All this to say - `if you are beginner and you are curious about Threat Hunting then you are in the right place`.
+I can promise that if you venture along by the end of our journey many so-called "advanced" topics will appear in a whole new light since you've established a connection between the concept and the actual application.

 {{< figure src="/img/watermelon.gif" title="" class="custom-figure" >}}

+`This first course is focused on threat hunting standard DLL-injected C2 implants.`

 Here's a quick overview of the entire course:
-1. Introduction
+1. **Introduction**
     - subsections
-2. VM
-3. Live mem
-4. Post-mortem mem
-5. Log + UEBA
-6. Traffic analysis
+2. Setting up our Virtual Environment
+    - subsections
+3. Performing the Attack
+    - subsections
+4. Attack Review (Shenanigans!)
+    - subsections
+5. Live Forensics: Native Windows Tools
+    - subsections
+6. Live Forensics: Process Hacker 2
+    - subsections
+7. Post-Mortem Forensics: Memory
+    - subsections
+8. Post-Mortem Forensics: Log Analysis
+    - subsections
+9. Post-Mortem Forensics: Traffic Analysis
+    - subsections
-7. Report write-up
+10. Report write-up
+    - subsections
-8. List of all references
+11. List of all references
-9. Cheat Sheets
+12. Cheat Sheets

 `NOTE: This page contains the entire course on one single page.
-If you'd like to view any specific section outline above by itself feel free to click on it.`
+If you'd like to view any specific section outlined above by itself feel free to click on it.`

+So without any further preamble, LET'S GET IT.

+{{< figure src="/img/randy01.gif" title="" class="custom-figure" >}}

 CONTINUE HERE